 - Condition – Specify that a flow performs one or more tasks only if a particular condition is true.

-- When targeting an uploaded file on a form with more than one File Upload field, you will need to first specify File as your dynamic content:
+When targeting an uploaded file on a form with more than one File Upload field, you will need to first specify File as your dynamic content.
+Then, you can specify the File Upload field on your form that you want to target.

 Check out our Microsoft Power Automate blog series for in-depth tutorials about integrating your forms with other services: